Let's talk pitching velocity...

 Clearly a lot more pitchers are throwing harder then ever before.

-The average velocity of MLB pitchers is up
+Second, the average fastball velocity of all MLB pitchers is up

 If we look at pitching velocity another way, we see that in 2008 the average four-seam fastball in Major League Baseball was 90.9 mph, according to data on Fangraphs.com.